What is the 2023 Davos World Economic Forum? Who attends and when and where is it?

 Founded in 1971 by Swiss-German economist Klaus Schwab, the World Economic Forum (WEF) was an attempt to build global cooperation to deal with the biggest issues of the day.

 The WEF is a rare example of both public and private sectors being brought together in a bid to find a common solution, and attendees come from all around the world.
-Issues in question can be related to political, social, and economic concerns and the purpose, expressed in the organisation’s mission statement, is: “Committed to improving the state of the world”.
+Issues in question can be related to political, social, and economic concerns and the purpose, expressed in the organization’s mission statement, is: “Committed to improving the state of the world”.

 Who will be at Davos this year?

-Some of the most recognisable figures on the planet, from politicians to musicians, have attended the meeting in recent years.
+Some of the most recognizable figures on the planet, from politicians to musicians, have attended the meeting in recent years.
 The likes of Donald Trump, Greta Thunberg, and Elton John have all made the trip to Davos for the occasion.

 Why is it held in Davos?